-Data from My Urology Doc - Curated by Marshall Pearce - Last updated 10 April 2017
+Data from My Urology Doc - Curated by EPG Health - Last updated 10 April 2017

 Men's health is one of the most forgotten topics in healthcare.
 I unfortunately think we men are mostly to blame.
 As a urologist and men's health expert, I've noticed that we've clung to our masculine misconceptions and repeatedly refused to engage the healthcare community.
 Who can blame us, we're invincible, we're going to live forever, right?
 Well, not exactly.
 Let's look at some of the reasons men's health is one of the least engaged topics in healthcare.